178619/Stube/README.md

 All differences from the original work:
 - Has a video controller based on Javascript, for both pointers and keyboards.
 Enabled when Javascript is on.
 - Loads files in subfolders.
+- Basic Search Function.
 - Video-only page for embeds (iframes).

 Todo:
-- Home (/) with a sitemap and a searcher
+- Home (/) with a sitemap and a better searching
 - Books (/b/) ePub/PDF
 - Games (/g/) Browser Based Games
 - Images (/i/) png/jpeg/gif/webp